fluxninja/aperture/docs/content/concepts/integrations/flow-control/flow-selector.md

 </Zoom>

-In the above diagram, each service has **HTTP** Control Points.
-Every incoming API request to a service is a flow at its **ingress** Control Point.
-Likewise every outgoing request from a service is a flow at its **egress** Control Point.
+In the above diagram, each service has **HTTP** control points.
+Every incoming API request to a service is a flow at its **ingress** control point.
+Likewise every outgoing request from a service is a flow at its **egress** control point.

-In addition, "Frontend" service has **Feature** Control Points identifying _recommendations_ and _live-update_ features inside the Frontend service's code.
+In addition, `Frontend` service has **Feature** control points identifying _recommendations_ and _live-update_ features inside the `Frontend` service's code.

 :::note

-Control Point definition doesn't care about which particular entity (like a pod) is handling particular flow.
-A single Control Point covers _all_ the entities belonging to the same service.
+_Control Point_ definition doesn't care about which particular entity (like a pod) is handling particular flow.
+A single _Control Point_ covers _all_ the entities belonging to the same service.

 :::

-#### Label Matcher
+### Label Matcher {#label-matcher}

-Label matcher allows to optionally narrow down the selected flow based on conditions on [Flow Labels][label].
+_Label Matcher_ allows to optionally narrow down the selected flow based on conditions on [Flow Labels][label].

 There are multiple ways to define a label matcher.
 The simplest way is to